 Retail banking, also known as consumer banking or personal banking, refers to the provision of banking services to individual consumers.
-Retail banks offer a wide range of financial products and services, including deposit accounts, loans, mortgages, credit cards, and other financial services.
+There are many Services Offered Under Retail Banking like financial products and services, including deposit accounts, loans, mortgages, credit cards, and other financial services.

 The main objective of retail banking is to provide financial services to individuals and small businesses.
 The retail banking sector is highly competitive, with numerous players ranging from large multinational banks to smaller local banks and credit unions.
 Banks in the retail banking sector typically have a large branch network and offer a range of products and services through digital channels as well.

 Here are some of the common services offered under retail banking

 Savings accounts: Retail banks offer savings accounts for individuals to deposit and withdraw money easily.
 The accounts may come with various features such as ATM cards, online banking, mobile banking, and overdraft facilities.

 Checking accounts: Checking accounts allow customers to make transactions such as bill payments, online shopping, and ATM withdrawals, and deposit paychecks.
 Customers may have the option to choose between paper checks or digital checks.

 Loans: Retail banks offer personal loans, car loans, and home loans to individuals.
 The interest rates and terms vary depending on the type of loan.

 Credit cards: Credit cards provide customers with a line of credit, which can be used to make purchases or withdraw cash.
 Retail banks offer credit cards with various features such as reward points, cashback, and discounts.